daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/EC2.md

 The AMI is how you model and define your instance i.e. AMI is the class, EC2 is the instance.

-One advantage of using AMIs is that they are reusuable.
+One advantage of using AMIs is that they are reusable.
 If you can spin up another EC2 instance with the same configuration, you can simply create an AMI from your running instance and use it to start a new instance.

 ## EC2 Image Builder